Published 08:39 IST, July 23rd 2024

 Dear Nirmala Ji,

-As Budget Day approaches, I, Budget Balasubramanian, humbly write to you on behalf of my family: my dear wife Fiscalrani, our energetic son Capexraju, and my ever-prudent mor Deficitamma.
-Our household is a microcosm of nation's economic challenges, and we eagerly await your budget speech, hoping it brings relief to our month-end woes, which paroxically begin on 15th.
+As Budget Day approaches, I, Budget Balasubramanian, humbly write to you on behalf of my family: my dear wife Fiscalrani, our energetic son Capexraju, and my ever-prudent mother Deficitamma.
+Our household is a microcosm of the nation's economic challenges, and we eagerly await your budget speech, hoping it brings relief to our month-end woes, which paradoxically begin on the 15th.

-In our household, everyone feels pinch of taxes.
-Even my retired far, who earns a modest pension, gets taxed.
-On top of that, I pay GST on his medical insurance. government's GST (Giant Stress Tax) collections are improving, but so is my tension.
-At this rate, our month-end might start on first day of month, and personal loans are quickly becoming my newest hobby.
+In our household, everyone feels the pinch of taxes.
+Even my retired father, who earns a modest pension, gets taxed.
+On top of that, I pay GST on his medical insurance.
+The government's GST (Giant Stress Tax) collections are improving, but so is my tension.
+At this rate, our month-end might start on the first day of the month, and personal loans are quickly becoming my newest hobby.

 Budget Disappointments and Television Tantrums

-Every year, I look forward to budget with hope of some relief.
-I waste 10 hours in front of TV, searching for what's in it for me, only to realize I’ve lost anor 10 hours of my life. month-end arrives earlier than expected, with an extra dose of disappointment.
-This year, I've decided to skip TV and tre it for Toor Daal and tomatoes, given current rate of food inflation.
+Every year, I look forward to the budget with the hope of some relief.
+I waste 10 hours in front of the TV, searching for what's in it for me, only to realize I’ve lost another 10 hours of my life.
+The month-end arrives earlier than expected, with an extra dose of disappointment.
+This year, I've decided to skip the TV and trade it for Toor Daal and tomatoes, given the current rate of food inflation.

-As an honest taxpayer, I get stingy hospitals and potholed ros for my troubles.
-I pay ro tax and tolls more times than government lays ros.
+As an honest taxpayer, I get stingy hospitals and potholed roads for my troubles.
+I pay road tax and tolls more times than the government lays roads.
 During monsoon, our streets turn into rivers.
 We get boat services right outside our homes without any GST or water tax.
 It's a unique perk, but not one I'm thrilled about.

 Bureaucratic Bloopers and RTO Riddles